 He must conquer his pride and she must swallow her prejudice before they can ever be happy together.

-Little Women, the classic tale of Louisa May Alcott's that tells the story of the four March sisters and their growth into womanhood.
+Little Women is the classic tale by Louisa May Alcott that tells the story of the four March sisters and their many hard-learned lessons while they grow into womanhood.

 "Ceased?
 I will love her until the day I die, and that is the tragedy."

 France during the French Revolution has found they have a mysterious hero.
 A group of Englishmen, organized under a mysterious head, risk their lives to save as many aristocrats as possible from the blade of "Madame Guillotine."

 These men use many costumes and deviations to conceal their identities but none are so unknown and unsuspected as their leader, who goes by the alter-ego, "The Scarlet Pimpernel".

 Marguerite St. Just (Jane Seymore) is a popular actress in Paris.
 She is won by the high promises of freedom offered by the Revolutionists and truly believes they are working for a better world.
 She even encourages the attentions of one of the architects of the Revolution, Chauvelin (Ian McKellen).

 After a while, Marguerite begins to see that, instead of making things better, the Revolution has only brought bloodshed and worse misery on her people.